 - Monitor and assess employee and team morale and build team cohesion.

-- Look for Continuing Education opportunities for the team.
+- Look for continuing education opportunities for the team.

-Clinical director must show the ability to:
+The clinical director must show the ability to:

 - Demonstrate an understanding of sound ethical practice in the profession of psychology.

 - Demonstrate competence in leadership, management, wellness, oversight and evaluation of quality of patient care, staff development, conflict resolution, managing and coordinating one’s own clinical caseload, utilization of community resources.

 - Be effective and skilled in psychotherapy techniques and treatment.

 - Collaborate with the Aspire billing team to be up to date with requirements set by contracted insurance companies.

 - Function proficiently in a web-based computer environment.